Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.

 2. Use Serviceman to create a Launch Agent (macOS), Startup Item (Windows), or User Unit (Linux):

-serviceman add --user --name my-node-project -- \
+serviceman add --agent --name my-node-project -- \

 caddy run --config ./Caddyfile --envfile ~/.config/caddy/env